-Section 2223 Procedure.
+Section 22232 - Procedure.

-Every person or entity desiring to operate an approved independent elementary or secondary school shall apply in writing to the Secretary.
-An application shall meet the requirements of SBE Rule 2226.
+Every person or entity desiring to operate an approved independent elementary or secondary school shall apply in writing to the Commissioner-Secretary of Education.
+Independent schools which are recognized as provided for in 16 V.S.A., § 165a rather than approved are not required to comply with the procedures set forth in this section.
+An application shall meet the requirements of §-SBE Rule 22265 (Application) below.

-Upon receipt of an application for initial approval or renewal of approval, the Secretary shall appoint a review committee of at least two persons.
+Upon receipt of an application for initial approval or renewal of approval, the commissioner Secretary shall appoint a review committee of at least two persons.